AppDaemon/appdaemon/docs/APPGUIDE.rst

-A large proportion of home automation revolves around waiting for something to happen and then reacting to it; a light level drops, the sun rises, a door opens etc. The various plugins keep track of every state change that occurs within the system and streams that information to AppDaemon almost immediately.
+A large proportion of home automation revolves around waiting for something to happen and then reacting to it; a light level drops, the sun rises, a door opens, etc. The various plugins keep track of every state change that occurs within the system and streams that information to AppDaemon almost immediately.